isuke01/dk-vitepress-docs/src/dk-library/components/index.md

 # Dekode library components

-If you'r component uses extra dependencies, it should be included in the `package.json` file of the components directory.
-This way, the dependencies will be available when the component is used in a block.
+To work with this locally, you should run npm install from components directory.
+As the blocks may fail to load if the dependencies are not installed.

 [[toc]]
 ## Webpack auto import